gavinpai/ZKBattleship/README.md

 ## Case specific modules (useful for Battleship only)

-## board.py
+### board.py
 In the board module, each board that would be used in the actual Battleship was designined.
-First a board class that all others would be inherited from was programmed with the methods to return a spot on the board given a Battleship coordinate...
+First a board class that all others would be inherited from was programmed with the methods to return a spot on the board given a Battleship coordinate.
+Then boards for specific purposes like holding public commitments or responses from the other player were made.
+Finally a ship board was made that inherited from the commitment board such that it could hold the commitments and spaces parallel to each other.
+The commitment board contains the functionality to create commitments and proofs for those commitments while the other two boards contain the functionality to return the board as a string and toggle a space.

+### __main__.py
+Finally the main program was written.
+I designed a player class such that, theoretically, the two players can play online and there is a degree of encapsulation.
+It was asynchornous so that one player could wait until another player to input their board or do their turn without making IO operations broken.
+First both players input their board, and the game starts.
+Each player has the other player instance has a variable so that they can call a function to get the value of, say, a specific square.
+Players take turns asking squares until all ships are found.

+### stats.py
+This module can be safely ignored.
+It is only for my personal use of analyzing the distributions of bitproofs or commitments and making graphs for my posterboard.
+This is the **only** module that uses libraries outside of the standard library.
+MatPlotLib and SciPy are not needed if this modulle is not used.